Highlander

 Carlo - Tell him I understand his need.
 Tuesday, noon, there'll be another bottle for him.
 Just like always.

-DM - [smiles and takes paper bag containing the absinthe] Good.
+DM - [smiles & takes paper bag containing the absinthe] Good.
 He'll be very pleased to hear that.
 Thank you.

-Sole - [wandering through a crowd of mannequins] Hello?
+Sole - [wandering through crowd of mannequins] Hello?
 Kuyler.
 Hello?

-Kuyler - [posing as a mannequin, raises his hand and points a gun at Sole's head] That's a good way to get yourself killed, my friend.
+Kuyler - [posing as a mannequin, raises hand & points gun at Sole's head] That's a good way to get yourself killed, my friend.

-Sole - [as Kuyler withdraws the gun] It's not funny.
-[Anthony and Marco, also dressed as mimes, move from their positions impersonating mannequins.]
+Sole - [as Kuyler withdraws gun] It's not funny.
+[Anthony & Marco, also dressed as mimes, move from their positions impersonating mannequins.]

 Kuyler - I'm sorry, I think it's very funny.